dleurs/rlcraft/README.md

 Go to Kubernetes Engine, and connect to your cluster using Cloud Shell, then execute :<br/>
 `kubectl get pod --watch`<br/>
 `kubectl exec ${POD_ID} rcon-cli stop`<br/>
+!
+GO QUICKLY (less than 30 seconds) after stoping the server, to do the next 3 commands ! <br/>

 Go back to Compute Engine :<br/>
 `rm -rf world`<br/>
 `tar -xzvf ${WORLD}`<br/>
 `rm -rf ${WORLD}`<br/>

 Not necessary to execute `kubectl exec ${POD_ID} rcon-cli stop`, it will restart automatically